grpc/grpc-go/CONTRIBUTING.md

   GitHub, which will trigger a GitHub Actions run that you can use to verify everything is passing.

+- If your PR is focused on **performance**, see the [benchmark directory's README](benchmark/README.md) for how to run the benchmarks and compare results before/after your change.

 - Note that there are two GitHub actions checks that need not be green:

   1. We test the freshness of the generated proto code we maintain via the